OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/storage/common/storage-migration-to-premium-storage.md

     }
     else
     {
         Write-Host "[ERROR] - There is no valid Azure subscription found in PowerShell.
-Please refer toothis article http://azure.microsoft.com/documentation/articles/powershell-install-configure/ tooconnect an Azure subscription.
+Please refer to this article http://azure.microsoft.com/documentation/articles/powershell-install-configure/ to connect an Azure subscription.
 Exiting." -ForegroundColor Red
         Exit
     }

     #######################################################################
-    #  Check if hello VM is shut down
+    #  Check if the VM is shut down
-    #  Stopping hello VM is a required step so that hello file system is consistent when you do hello copy operation.
+    #  Stopping the VM is a required step so that the file system is consistent when you do the copy operation.
     #  Azure does not support live migration at this time..
     #######################################################################

     if (($sourceVM = Get-AzureVM –ServiceName $SourceServiceName –Name $SourceVMName) -eq $null) {
-        Write-Host "[ERROR] - hello source VM doesn't exist in hello current subscription.
+        Write-Host "[ERROR] - The source VM doesn't exist in the current subscription.
 Exiting." -ForegroundColor Red Exit
     }

     # check if VM is shut down
     if ( $sourceVM.Status -notmatch "Stopped" )
     {
-        Write-Host "[Warning] - Stopping hello VM is a required step so that hello file system is consistent when you do hello copy operation.
+        Write-Host "[Warning] - Stopping the VM is a required step so that the file system is consistent when you do the copy operation.
 Azure does not support live migration at this time.
-If you'd like toocreate a VM from a generalized image, sys-prep hello Virtual Machine before stopping it." -ForegroundColor Yellow
+If you'd like to create a VM from a generalized image, sys-prep the Virtual Machine before stopping it." -ForegroundColor Yellow
-        $ContinueAnswer = Read-Host "`n`tDo you wish toostop $SourceVMName now?
-Input 'N' if you want tooshut down hello VM manually and come back later.(Y/N)"
+        $ContinueAnswer = Read-Host "`n`tDo you wish to stop $SourceVMName now?
+Input 'N' if you want to shut down the VM manually and come back later.(Y/N)"
         If ($ContinueAnswer -ne "Y") { Write-Host "`n Exiting." -ForegroundColor Red;Exit }
         $sourceVM | Stop-AzureVM

-        # wait until hello VM is shut down
+        # wait until the VM is shut down
         $VMStatus = (Get-AzureVM –ServiceName $SourceServiceName –Name $vmName).Status while ($VMStatus -notmatch "Stopped")
         {
-            Write-Host "`n[Status] - Waiting VM $vmName tooshut down" -ForegroundColor Green Sleep -Seconds 5
+            Write-Host "`n[Status] - Waiting VM $vmName to shut down" -ForegroundColor Green Sleep -Seconds 5
             $VMStatus = (Get-AzureVM –ServiceName $SourceServiceName –Name $vmName).Status }
     }

-    # exporting hello sourve vm tooa configuration file, you can restore hello original VM by importing this config file
+    # exporting the sourve vm to a configuration file, you can restore the original VM by importing this config file
     # see more information for Import-AzureVM
     $workingDir = (Get-Location).Path
     $vmConfigurationPath = $env:HOMEPATH + "\VM-" + $SourceVMName + ".xml"
-    Write-Host "`n[WORKITEM] - Exporting VM configuration too$vmConfigurationPath" -ForegroundColor Yellow
+    Write-Host "`n[WORKITEM] - Exporting VM configuration to $vmConfigurationPath" -ForegroundColor Yellow
     $exportRe = $sourceVM | Export-AzureVM -Path $vmConfigurationPath

     #######################################################################
-    #  Copy hello vhds of hello source vm
+    #  Copy the vhds of the source vm
-    #  You can choose toocopy all disks including os and data disks by specifying the
+    #  You can choose to copy all disks including os and data disks by specifying the
-    #  parameter -DataDiskOnly toobe $false. hello default is toocopy only data disk vhds
+    #  parameter -DataDiskOnly to be $false.
+The default is to copy only data disk vhds
-    #  and hello new VM will boot from hello original os disk.
+    #  and the new VM will boot from the original os disk.
     #######################################################################

     $sourceOSDisk = $sourceVM.VM.OSVirtualHardDisk
     $sourceDataDisks = $sourceVM.VM.DataVirtualHardDisks

-    # Get source storage account information, not considering hello data disks and os disks are in different accounts
+    # Get source storage account information, not considering the data disks and os disks are in different accounts
     $sourceStorageAccountName = $sourceOSDisk.MediaLink.Host -split "\." | select -First 1
     $sourceStorageKey = (Get-AzureStorageKey -StorageAccountName $sourceStorageAccountName).Primary
     $sourceContext = New-AzureStorageContext –StorageAccountName $sourceStorageAccountName -StorageAccountKey $sourceStorageKey